kirillunlimited/assist7wonders/README.md

   - 🇬🇧 English
   - 🇷🇺 Russian
   - 🇮🇹 Italian (translated by [tommaso_ferrari](https://boardgamegeek.com/user/tommaso_ferrari))
-- 🧪 Science score calculator with wildcards
+- 🧪 Science score calculator with wildcards from every expansion
 - 🎨 Simple, lightweight and user-friendly interface with the responsive layout for both desktop and mobile devices
 - 📱 PWA support